09 November – 2013

 - Download this app from the xda thread or buy it from the play store.

 - Connect your charger to the wall socket and turn on the switch.

 - Now, open the installed galaxy current app and check out the max values.
 It must show 1000 in max value.

 If not try some other cable with your charger and repeat the above process.
-When you get the 1000ma on max value, it means now your device is charging properly.
+When you get the 1000ma on max value, it means now your slow charging issue has been fixed and it is charging properly.

-I bought Samsung Galaxy S3 (GT-I9300) about a month ago, it is my first high end device.
-After using this device couple of weeks, I upgraded my phone to this official firmware update I9300XXEMD3.
+I bought the Samsung Galaxy S3 (GT-I9300) about a month ago, it is my first high-end device.
+After using this device a couple of weeks, I upgraded my phone to this official firmware update I9300XXEMD3.

-After the new update, I encountered this strange problem in my phone.
-It was charging very slowly on the stock wall charger.
+After the new update, I encountered this strange problem on my phone.
+It was charging quite slowly on the stock wall charger.
 I even tried USB charging via my laptop but it was not getting completely recharged.

 Note for Rooted users: